SaintAngeLs/distributed_minispace/README.md

 ## Frontend
 - [ ] Created with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) - single-page web application framework being a part of the .NET ecosystem
-- [ ] Written in C#, can run in the browser by using [WebAssembly](https://webassembly.org)
+- [ ] Written in C#, can run in the browser by using [Blazor Server](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)
-- [ ] Runs in the same security sandbox as JavaScript frameworks like Angular, React or Vue

 ## Backend
 - **Framework**: Backend services are built using [Convey](https://github.com/snatch-dev/Convey), a set of libraries optimized for building .NET microservices.